mshuster4/Friend-Finder/README.md

 # Friend Finder
 Friend Finder App uses a brief personality survey to match users with their new best friends.

 ## Deployed Link
 https://calm-springs-34430.herokuapp.com/

+## Installation Instructions
+* Clone this repository
+* Navigate to your repository and type `npm install` This will install all the npm packages necessary for this application

 ## Technologies Used
 * Javascript
 * jQuery
-* node.js
-* Express.js
+* Node.js
 * Bootstrap
 * CSS
-* express and path npm packages
+* Express and Path npm packages